 c. inflation risk: the scheme's benefit obligations are linked to inflation, and higher inflation will lead to higher liabilities.
-The majority of the scheme's assets (such as equities) are real in nature and so provide some inflation protection, but overall, an increase in inflation will adversely impact on the funding position.
+As discussed further below, the Scheme has implemented a liability driven investment programme to partially protect the funding position from changes in inflation.
+Furthermore, some of the scheme's assets (such as equities) are real in nature and so provide some additional inflation protection, but overall, an increase in inflation will adversely impact on the funding position.